unicode-org/cldr/docs/ldml/tr35-info.md

   * ≥ 30.48 meters ⇒ foot:inch
 * Search for the first matching unitPreference for the input measure.
 If there is no match (eg < 100 feet in the above example), take the last unitPreference.
 That is, the last unitPreference is effectively geq="0"

+For completeness, when comparing doubles to the geq values:
+* Negative numbers are treated as if they were positive.
+* _infinity_ is treated as being the largest possible value.
+* NaN is treated as the smallest possible value.

 Once a matching `unitPreference` element is found:

 * The unit is the element value